radebe49/Lockdrop/README.md

 **Steps:**

-1. Install and open MetaMask or Talisman wallet
+1. Install and open Talisman (recommended) or MetaMask wallet
 2. **Important:** Create an **Ethereum account** (0x... format)
+   - Talisman: Create a new Ethereum account (not Polkadot)
    - MetaMask: All accounts are Ethereum by default
    - Talisman: Select "Ethereum" when creating account (NOT "Polkadot")
 3. Copy your Ethereum address (starts with 0x)